Cedar City Utah Temple

 Renderings of the Cedar City Utah Temple and site plan have not yet been publicly released.

-Although no site location has been officially announced for the Cedar City Utah Temple, plans have been presented to the City for constructing the temple at 280 South Cove Drive.
-On the weekend of the temple announcement, numerous members visited the location—on the north side of Leigh Hill—as it was already understood that the property had been acquired by the Church for a temple.2
+Plans for the Cedar City Utah Temple have been presented to the local government for construction at 280 South Cove Drive.
+On the weekend of the temple announcement, numerous members visited the site—on the north side of Leigh Hill—as it was already understood by many that property had been acquired there for a temple.2

 In September 2012, seven months before the announcement, ground on the hill was subdivided into three parcels: a large parcel on the west side of S Cove Dr, a parcel on the east side of the street, and a parcel to the north.
 The Church finalized purchase of the 21-acre west-side parcel the following November.3 Leigh Hill rises high on the west side of the city, commanding a beautiful view of the mountains to the east.